 As described in Found: A Universal Moral Principle, the above universal moral principle, which is purely a product of science, does not have any strange power of innate bindingness or moral authority regardless of our needs and preferences.
 Its moral authority first comes from cultures and individuals who advocate and enforce it as a moral reference because they expect it will meet their needs and preferences better than their alternatives.
 Once a part of a cultural morality, this principle can then gain emotionally binding moral authority and thus become motivating (regardless of one’s needs and preferences in the moment of decision) when it is incorporated into the moral sense of individuals.

 So what does this tell us about conflicting proposed ‘human rights’?
-It tells us that the bindingness and moral authority of human rights comes from cultures and individuals enforcing these ‘rights’ as better meeting shared needs and preferences than not enforcing them.
+It tells us that the bindingness and moral authority of human rights comes from cultures and individuals enforcing these ‘rights’ becasue enforcing them is expected to better meeting shared needs and preferences.
 Perhaps philosophers will come up with a more persuasive case for a different source of bindingness and moral authority for human rights.
-But until they do, what science tells us about human rights – simple as it is – may be the most useful information we have on the subject.
+But until they do, what objective science tells us about human rights – simple as it is – may be the most useful information we have on the subject.

 Of course, it is not necessarily simple to determine how to best define and enforce human rights which are in conflict.
 For that, the help of the perspectives of law, political science, economics, sociology, and especially philosophy are needed.
 The simple part is the justification from science for calling them human rights and for enforcing them; we enforce them because we believe doing so will increase the benefits of living in our societies.